sajjadGG/book-python/advanced/unpacking/assignment.rst

     b               # 3
     c               # 4

+Unpacking values from both sides at once:

 .. code-block:: python
-    :caption: Unpacking values from both sides at once

     a, *b, c = [1, 2, 3, 4]